Yury-Shevchenko/openlab/readme.md

 ## Features

-* Hosting your study created in lab.js: There is no need to set up your own server: you can use existing templates or upload a study from lab.js with just one click.
+* Hosting your study created in lab.js.
+There is no need to set up your own server: you can use existing templates or upload a study from lab.js with just one click.
-* Data security: HTTPS, user authentication system, personal invitations
+* Data security: HTTPS, user authentication system, personal invitations.
-* Participant management system: Track data collection in real time
+* Participant management system: Track data collection in real time.
-* Collaboration with colleagues: Share studies and tasks
+* Collaboration with colleagues: Share studies and tasks.
 * Data protection compliance: Check our [Terms & Conditions](https://open-lab.online/docs/terms) and [Privacy Policy](https://open-lab.online/docs/policy).

 ## Researcher access in a web browser